NAS QNAP Turbo Station TS-EC879U-RP RAID Array Format Recovery: Steps to Recover Lost Data

 By combining user quotas and permissions, administrators can create a secure environment where users have limited storage space and restricted access to prevent accidental data loss.

-Although NAS Turbo Station TS-EC879U-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-EC879U-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view